an7708/Reliance-Sales-Report/README.md

 ## Project Overview
 This project is a Power BI dashboard designed to analyze and visualize the sales performance of Reliance products across different regions, periods, and product categories.
 It aims to provide clear, actionable insights for decision-makers to enhance sales strategies, monitor KPIs, and identify growth opportunities.

+## About
+This Power BI report provides a visualization of sales data related to Reliance.
+It includes different charts, metrics, and dashboards based on the provided dataset.

 ## Key Features
 - 📈 **Sales Performance Analysis**: Overall revenue, quantity sold, and profit metrics.
 - 🌎 **Regional Breakdown**: Insights into sales by region, city, and state.